veebch/twirly/README.md

 # Acknowledgements

 IR code based on some of [Peter Hinch's work](https://github.com/peterhinch/micropython_ir).
+If you want to adapt the code for a different remote, his repository has all the instructions on how to do so.